lkuper/lvar-examples/README.md

 deterministic parallel programming.
 [LVish](http://hackage.haskell.org/package/lvish) is a Haskell library for programming with LVars.
-This repository contains toy examples of programs that use LVars and LVish.
+This repository contains toy examples of programs that use LVars and LVish, as well as a few that _don't_ use LVars but are there for illustrative purposes.

 ## Installing LVish